-Jessica Hollen, the 2012 and 2015 Northwest Conference Coach of the Year, is more excited than ever about the direction the George Fox University Bruins are heading as she enters her ninth season at the helm of the school's softball program in 2017.
+Jessica Hollen, the 2012 and 2015 Northwest Conference Coach of the Year, is more excited than ever about the direction the George Fox University Bruins are heading as she enters her 10th season at the helm of the school's softball program in 2018.

-Last season, the Bruins made their first-ever NCAA Division III Softball Tournament appearance in the West Regional.
+In the 2016 season, the Bruins made their first-ever NCAA Division III Softball Tournament appearance in the West Regional.
 The Bruins continued their road of firsts with a win over No. 1 seed Claremont Mudd-Scripps, 5-2, in the first round.
 The Bruins posted an overall record of 31-16, which tied the 2015 squad for most wins in program history.
 They also graduated the best senior class in program history – Amanda Woods, Courtney Howard, Kat Hylton and Kayla Anderson, who finished their four year career with 103 wins.
 Before they earned an automatic qualifier into the NCAA Tournament, the Bruins made their second straight appearance in the Northwest Conference Tournament.
 As the No. 2 seed, the Bruins managed a way to get back to the Championship game after falling in game one of the tournament.
 The Bruins collected six All-NWC accolades.
-In her eight seasons, she has an overall record of 154-176 (.467).

 After setting a new team record for most wins in a season in 2014, the 2015 squad did it again, breaking the program record with an overall record of 31-13.
 The Bruins finished second in the Northwest Conference standings and made just their second appearance in the Northwest Conference Tournament.
 As the No. 2 seed, the Bruins made it all the way to the Championship game after falling nearly to Linfield College, 4-3.
 Hollen was named 2015 Northwest Conference Coach of the Year and had seven players honored with All-NWC accolades.
 She collected her 100th career victory on March.
 1, 2015 over Puget Sound in a 16-7 - 5 inning game.
 She also had two players named to the All-West Region Second Team.
 In her seven seasons she has an overall record of 123-160 (.435).